andresnino1/microbit_basic_examples/README.md

 Granted its lengthier, but makes sense just by looking at it right?
 If you are wondering where I learned to use MicroBitDigitalPin, I learned from the following link:

 https://microbit-micropython.readthedocs.io/en/latest/pin.html

-*Note: I will say, one caveat you may experience with the microbit is an inversion of the pin values: for me, 0 = "on" and 1 = "off".
-This is not typical behavior.*

 Feel free to browse my code or contribute your examples!
 Any form of participation is welcome.